matrixorigin/matrixone/docs/en/MatrixOne/Overview/matrixcube/matrixcube-introduction.md

 ### **Strong Consistency**

 MatrixCube provides a strong consistency.
-It is guaranted that after any successful data write, the reading afterwards will get the latest value, no matter from which store.
+It is guaranteed that after any successful data write, the reading afterwards will get the latest value, no matter from which store.

 ### **Fault Tolerance**